Managing Grief

 Sudden Loss of a Loved One

-Sudden loss.
-Sudden loss is much different.
-A death that happens unexpectedly and suddenly, like a fatal accident or heart attack.
+Sudden loss is much different such as a death that happens unexpectedly and suddenly, like a fatal accident or heart attack.
 We have seen these in our community as of late.
 These tragedies can leave survivors feeling shocked and can be very confusing.
 Loved ones of the deceased are often left with lots of questions.
 There are unresolved issues, and a wide range of emotions, including anger, guilt, and pain.
 Support from family, friends, and counselors or clergy is important to people experiencing sudden loss.

 We have experienced too many of these in our Savannah community recently.
 And we at Waters Edge Counseling are here to help.